 What exactly is Histamine Intolerance?

-n a 2007 review article we read that histamine intolerance affects at least 1% of the population, and 80% of those affected are middle-aged.
-“The term “histamine intolerance” was introduced as common denominator for symptoms such as abdominal pain, flatulence, diarrhoea, headache, itching, swelling of the eyes, hives, runny nose, painful periods, difficulty breathing, racing heart, palpitations and low blood pressure occurring after the consumption of histamine-rich foods,” according to article written in 2011 by Komericki.
+In a 2007 review article we read that histamine intolerance affects at least 1% of the population, and 80% of those affected are middle-aged.
+“The term “histamine intolerance” was introduced as common denominator for symptoms such as abdominal pain, flatulence, diarrhea, headache, itching, swelling of the eyes, hives, runny nose, painful periods, difficulty breathing, racing heart, palpitations and low blood pressure occurring after the consumption of histamine-rich foods,” according to article written in 2011 by Komericki.

 Histamine intolerance may be caused by abnormally low levels of DAO.
 DAO is found, among other places, in the membranes of cells lining the small intestine and the upper portion of the colon, therefore people with damaged gastrointestinal systems seem to be at higher risk for histamine intolerance.

 Women are more commonly affected than men by histamine intolerance.
 This may be because estrogen and histamine reinforce each other—histamine can increase estrogen levels and vice versa, which may explain why histamine intolerance is associated with pre-menstrual cramps and menstrual migraine and even uterine fibroids.
 Pregnant women may experience relief from food sensitivities during pregnancy because the placenta secretes very high amounts of diamine oxidase, or DAO, the enzyme that destroys histamine.

 So What Causes Histamine Intolerance?
 Common causes include:

 - Inflammatory bowel diseases (or anything that causes damage to the enterocytes -the cells that line the gut)